 - Cloze test, fill in the blanks

-General knowledge and current affairs form a substantial part of the test.
-Furthermore, candidates should follow daily newspapers, monthly current affairs magazines, and stay updated on major national and international events.
+General knowledge and current affairs form a significant section.
+Furthermore, candidates should follow daily newspapers, monthly current affairs magazines, and stay updated on major national and international events, including Kerala-specific GK.

 - Indian and World History: ancient, medieval, modern, freedom movement